The area served by Buckinghamshire Fire & Rescue Service forms part of the South East region and is shown in red.

 A large part of the south of Buckinghamshire falls within the Metropolitan Green Belt and the Chilterns Area of Outstanding Natural Beauty.
 Although many parts of Buckinghamshire and Milton Keynes enjoy the affluence associated with the Home Counties, there are pockets of deprivation throughout the area.

-There are three fire safety offices - Great Missenden (covering Aylesbury Vale and Chiltern Districts), Broughton (covering Milton Keynes) and Marlow (covering Wycombe and South Bucks Districts).
+More than 400 firefighters operate from Buckinghamshire Fire & Rescue Service's 20 fire stations, sometimes responding to 999 calls while they are out and about doing community safety work.
+There are three fire safety offices - Aylesbury (covering Aylesbury Vale and Chiltern Districts), Broughton (covering Milton Keynes) and Marlow (covering Wycombe and South Bucks Districts).

 An interim Urban Search and Rescue facility opened in Beaconsfield (South Bucks) in November 2005.
 It moved to Aylesbury in March 2009.
 Urban Search and Rescue is part of the Government’s New Dimensions programme, which is made up of a series of projects that enhance the resilience and security of our communities.
 Changing political and environmental conditions mean that we need to be ready to tackle major incidents such as terrorist attacks, serious transport accidents and natural disasters.